24 and 30 Stanton Street: The Next Phase of the Stanton Loop Neighborhood Revitalization

 LaValley says, “Part of any renovation requires taking the building apart.
 Our carpenters witnessed the work that someone in their position had done 100 years ago and have developed tremendous respect for the care and craftsmanship that went into it.
 We wanted to acknowledge this and maintain some of the character of the building and the details.
 We took a lot of time to restore the pass-through and the double-sided cabinets in the kitchen as well as reused many of the beautiful pine clapboards we stripped from outside structures.”

 Encouragingly, local residents are pleased with the juxtaposition of old and new.
-Lataille says, “We’re making the neighbors happy because they no longer have to drive by a condemned home that’s falling apart or to look at porches falling off homes.
+Bearden says, “We’re making the neighbors happy because they no longer have to drive by a condemned home that’s falling apart or to look at porches falling off homes.
 Beyond exterior aesthetics, we take construction measures to reduce the energy consumption of these homes.
 It’s something good not only for the current tenants of the building, but also for the future owners and our environment.”

 An Overall Positive Impact on the Stanton Loop Neighborhood

 Joe Volpe, a neighbor who lives in the triple-decker next to 24 and 30 Stanton Street, has nothing but great things to say.
 He has high hopes that future renovations in his area will restore the neighborhood to the way he remembers it from his childhood.